ljupcho/ljupcho.github.io/_posts/2023-05-24-Go-Generics.md

 ```

 <br/>
-The same logic written with generic, I have:
+The same logic written with generics, I have:

 ```go
 type (